rwxrob/notes/Kubernetes  upgrade strategy.md

 ## Notes

 1. Immediately security upgrade
-2. Safe to to in-place upgrade
-3. Requires migration of all apps (blue/green)
+2. In-place upgrades (no migration needed)
+3. Full cluster upgraded (all apps must be migrated)

+What triggers an upgrade?
+- Regularly reminder
+- Event based or polling